 “Who did this?”
 She scanned the horizon, and he could see her sectorizing the entire scene.
 Emotion was totally lacking in her voice.
 Vanessa wasn’t back yet.

 She opened her mouth to speak then stopped, preoccupied.
 She seemed to be struggling with something inside her.
-She looked back up to him, her expression confused.
+She looked back up at him, her expression confused.
 It was the first non-neutral expression she made since she woke.

 “You are the Chaser,” she repeated, apparently oblivious that she had said that before.